Code-Institute-Submissions/Chilli-Growers/README.md

    1. Clicking on each tab changes the information that is displayed.
    2. Clicking on each tab shows which tab pane is open, indicated by a black border around the tab.

-## As a user, I want to be able to sign up for future updates.
+## As a user, I want to be able to subscribe for future updates.

 1. Subscribe button and modal.
    1. Try to click on subscribe button opens a modal asking for users first name and email.